Skip to content

 Git History Integration

-When you enable git history for the SCC metric, Arxo loads your repository’s commit data and uses it to rank files inside each cycle.
-That gives you a refactor priority: fix the files that are both central to the cycle and change most often.
+When you enable git history for SCC, Arxo uses commit churn to rank files inside each cycle.
+That gives you a practical refactor order: prioritize files that are both central in the cycle and frequently changed.

-For an overview of circular dependencies, see Circular Dependencies.
-For the detailed per-cycle view, see Cycle Microscope.
+For an overview, see Circular Dependencies.
+For per-cycle payload details, see Cycle Microscope.

 Without git historyWith git history

-Cycle details list nodes and edges onlyEach node gets churn (commits touching that file)
+Cycle details include structure onlyEach node gets churn

-No priority signalEach node gets hotspot_score (churn × centrality)
+No refactor priority scoreEach node gets hotspot_score (churn * centrality)

 metrics: